spidezad/google_search_module/README.md

 Scripts is divided into 2 parts.
 The main script for running is from Python_Google_Search.py.
 The get_google_link_results.py is the scrapy spider for crawling either the google search page or individual websites.
 The switch depends on the json setting file created.

 More information can be obtained from: http://wp.me/p4nnkg-1i

+For the GUI version, required the following module: https://github.com/spidezad/Extract_specified_txt_fr_files See the docs folder for the GUI display.
+For more details on the GUI, pls see the